HamyK55/Recipie-Web-App/README.md

+# Disclaimer

-# This is a Tutorial I for Web Development
+This is a Tutorial I followed to learn more about web development, html, css, java script, api usage, deployment

 # Getting Started with Create React App